aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

             IpPreference: IPv4_ONLY
 ```

-Additionally, the virtual nodes associated with the application that will make the external requests should use the newly created virtaul servce, in this example it is ``ExternalServiceVirtualService``, as a backend.
+Additionally, the virtual nodes associated with the application that will make the external requests should use the newly created virtual service, in this example it is ``ExternalServiceVirtualService``, as a backend.
 The spec for the virtual node associated with the application looks like this:

 ```yaml
 ColorTellerVirtualNode: